GitDomHub/screeps/README.md

 Spawning
 - before spawning new defenders, calculate amount of attack, heal parts in all enemy creeps.
 If higher than what my current defenders got, then only create a new defender
-- only spawn a repairer if there is high number of damaged structures

 Tower
 - need a code to handle healer attacks.
 When confronted with more than 3 healers, towers can't handle them https://www.reddit.com/r/screeps/comments/4z8bz3/how_do_you_deal_with_healer_attacks/ https://www.reddit.com/r/screeps/comments/7d6w2t/offensive_strategy/
-- Tower only repair close structures, let a repairer handle the rest
+- Tower only repair close structures, let a repairer handle the rest?
 - Tower only attack healers when less than 20 heal body parts or closer than 15 range
-- Tower first repair ramparts then containers, roads etc.
+- Tower first repair ramparts then containers, roads etc.?
 - Save maximum hits for structures to be repaired in memory
 - Focus healing on creep with lowest hit points
+- when attackers to big to kill, instead repair the structures that they attack. get structures that are within in range 5 of attackers and then repair those

 Repairer